mareklanduch/Miniblog.Core/README.md

-# Blog engine for ASP.NET Core 3.1
+# Blog engine for ASP.NET Core 6

+:warning: **This is forked repository of madskristensen/Miniblog.Core I've only added entityframework support so it can work with MSSQL database.
+There are no changes regarding UI or any other functionalities.
+I'll keep updating this repository along with new versions of madskristensen/Miniblog.Core** :warning:

-A full-featured yet simple blog engine built on ASP.NET Core 3.1.
+A full-featured yet simple blog engine built on ASP.NET Core 6

 Please be aware that [Mads is taking pull requests, but is not actively working on it](https://github.com/madskristensen/Miniblog.Core/issues/159#issuecomment-765629584).